Straight to the Point

 Zulay Kitchen Original Milk Frother Handheld Foam Maker for Lattes

 What we liked: The Zulay is easy to use—just press a button and you're frothing.
-It's well-made and comfortable, and we really liked the included stand.
-It weighs a touch less than the Golde, and has a longer wand.
-It's a no-frills model that works really well, and costs around $10.
+It's well-made and comfortable, and we liked the included stand.
+It weighs a touch less than the Golde and has a longer wand.
+It's a no-frills model that just works well and costs around $10.

 What we didn't like: If you want two or three-tiered whisks, you'll need to pay for an upgraded model; the heads aren't interchangeable.
 There's only one speed.